mavity/binaryen-fork/README.md

 (import "binaryen-intrinsics" "foo" (func $foo))
 ```

+CI note: This repository runs scheduled short fuzz checks and nightly benchmarks in GitHub Actions (see `.github/workflows/rust-fuzz-scheduled.yml` and `.github/workflows/rust-bench-nightly.yml`).
+These are low-cost runs intended to catch regressions early; full fuzzing runs remain a manual or scheduled operation.

 Implementing them that way allows them to be read and written by other tools,
 and it avoids confusing errors on a binary format error that could happen in
 those tools if we had a custom binary format extension.